jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 :::VerticalSplitItem
 In this example three functions are used:

-- The ***calculateTax*** function is designed to compute the tax amount based on a given subtotal and a specified tax rate.
+- The **calculateTax** function is designed to compute the tax amount based on a given subtotal and a specified tax rate.
 It takes two parameters: subtotal, which represents the pre-tax amount, and taxRate, which is the tax percentage to be applied.
 - The **calculateTotal** function takes a subtotal and a tax rate, calculates the tax, adds it to the subtotal to get the total.
 - The **formatCurrency** function converts a numerical amount into a string formatted as currency, including commas for thousands and two decimal places, and prefixes it with the specified currency symbol.

 In the `value` property of the `text-field` an expression is used that calls the function to show the tax and the total.
 The functions variables values are defined in the form's text-field components.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-calculation.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-calculation.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-KAFfpDrBMtsqtzdjsS6d0-20240919-065231.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-KAFfpDrBMtsqtzdjsS6d0-20240919-065231.PNG" size="70" width="1240" height="2500" position="center" caption="Function calculating tax" alt="Function calculating tax"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-KAFfpDrBMtsqtzdjsS6d0-20240919-065231.PNG" size="70" position="center" caption="Function calculating tax" alt="Function calculating tax"}
 :::
 ::::